Medway: Post-war development

 The Rochester Riverside development is a large-scale project located on a 74-acre (30-hectare) brownfield site between the River Medway and the railway line, involving the construction of high-density residential and commercial spaces, with plans to build up to 50 homes per hectare.
 Key elements include the Rochester Riverside Church of England Primary School, a Multi-Storey Car Park on Cory's Road, and various commercial facilities such as hotels, a business centre, a health centre, cafés, restaurants, bars, and retail units.
-The development also features a Travelodge hotel near Rochester Station, along with a Costa Coffee and a Co-op supermarket in the surrounding area.
 Additionally, Eventide Park, a new public space within the school area, has been created for community recreation.
 This redevelopment is part of a broader effort to revitalize the Rochester waterfront, improve transport links, and establish a mixed-use urban environment with connections to London and surrounding areas.